teach-afp/www/input/lecture6.md

 ## Interpreter0: no side-effects
 [code](https://bitbucket.org/russo/afp-code/src/HEAD/L6/Interpreter0.hs?at=master&fileviewer=file-view-default)

-* Any code can be "lifted" into the *identity monad*, i.e., a monad with not side-effects.
+* Any code can be "lifted" into the *identity monad*, i.e., a monad with no side-effects.

    <div class="container">